-Why OSHA Was Created
+Why OSHA Is Important

 The Occupational Health and Safety Administration (OSHA) is a government agency designed to ensure "safe and healthy working conditions for working men and women by setting and enforcing standards and by providing training, outreach, education, and assistance.”
 The organization continues to protect the rights of workers to this day.

 Nearly 50 years after its creation, one thing is clear: OSHA has saved lives.
 Daily worker deaths have gone down from 38 per day in 1970 to 14 as of 2016.
 In other words, the agency has had a significant impact on the safety of workers since it was created.
 While it’s safer than ever to be a worker in the United States, OSHA is still working toward completely eliminating worker deaths and injuries in the nation.

 How Many OSHA Inspectors Are There?